Uptown Houston

 Uptown (more commonly called The Galleria Area) is a business district in Houston, located 6.2 mi west of Downtown and is centered along Post Oak Boulevard and Westheimer Road (Farm to Market Road 1093).
-The Uptown District is roughly bounded by Woodway Drive to the north, the I-610 (West Loop) to the east, Richmond Avenue to the south, and Yorktown Street to the west.
+The Uptown District is roughly bounded by Woodway Drive to the north, I-610 (West Loop) to the east, Richmond Avenue to the south, and Yorktown Street to the west.
 It covers 1,010 acre.

 At 23.6 e6sqft of office space, the Uptown District is the 17th-largest business district in the United States, comparable in size to the downtowns of Denver and Pittsburgh.
 The district is home to approximately 2,000 companies and represents more than 11 percent of Houston's total office space.

 History

-In 1948 what is now Uptown was 3 mi outside the city limits of Houston.
+In 1948, what is now Uptown was 3 mi outside the city limits of Houston.
 A local reporter described the roads as "lonely, unlit, pockmarked booby trap for nocturnal animals and boozed up motorists."
 Development increased after Gerald D. Hines and other individuals began to develop properties in Uptown in the 1960s.

 By 1987, the Uptown area had more hotel rooms and retail shopping centers than Downtown Houston had.
 The Uptown area, with 55,000 employees, also had more office space than Downtown Atlanta and Downtown Denver.